codeuniversity/student-council/rules-of-procedure/rules-of-procedure.md

 (2) Only members who
- (a) are physically present in the meeting room if the assembly is held in person or (b) who are suitably connected to the respective telephone conference or other video and audio application if the assembly is held online.
+ (a) are physically present in the meeting room if the assembly is held in person or (b) who are suitably connected to the respective telephone conference or other video and audio application if the assembly is held online

 are considered to be present.